ferrubio/AestheticSelector/README.md

 [Windows 10 version](https://www.dropbox.com/s/14tbyzi910p8cdl/AestheticSelector.exe)

-If you have a different OS or the packages are not working, you can download the repository and application with python3.6 or higher:
+If you have a different OS or the packages are not working, you can download the repository and launch the application with python3.6 or higher:
 * Clone the repository.
 * Create a virtual env and install the requirements.
 * Download the [weights](https://www.dropbox.com/s/vnpmjttvylqq9dx/Model_weights.h5) in the clone repository.